Cathay Pacific’s Asia Miles program is a partner with American Express Membership Rewards, Citibank Rewards, ANZ Rewards and Westpac Altitude Rewards.

 The Asia Miles numbers quoted above apply to redemptions on that single particular airline only – it may vary if you are mixing two oneworld airlines.

 An itinerary that involves two oneworld airlines excluding Cathay Pacific or three oneworld airlines including Cathay Pacific will fall under a different ‘oneworld Multi-Carrier Award Chart’.

 This is priced a bit higher than standard single-airline redemptions but allows you to combine multiple airlines into a long trip up to 50,000 miles.
 It’s unlikely that you’d need to do this for simple Australia-USA trips though.
 It applies more to round-the-world bookings.

 The full set of Asia Miles guides is here, but the essential reading is this post: Tips for booking Asia Miles points redemptions, award holds and pricing.

 Summing up: use Asia Miles to get to the US?

-As I said early in this guide, Asia Miles are going to primarily earned by many Australian travellers from credit card spend – although you can of course earn them from travel on Cathay Pacific and oneworld partners (including Qantas) too.
+Asia Miles are going to primarily be earned by many Australian travellers from credit card spend, although you can earn them from travel on Cathay Pacific and oneworld partners (including Qantas) too.